 5-minute walk or less

 Walking from the hotel to University Blvd, you'll pass the popular Gentle Ben's, which features food, locally-brewed beer, and an inviting patio.
 Sinbad's on University Blvd has great Middle Eastern cuisine and an outdoor courtyard.
+At the corner of University and Park Ave is the new Agave House.
+And Snakes and Lattes is a fun spot for a drink and a board game!
 Head north on Park Ave and you will find Caffe Luce serving up a variety of coffee and tea drinks.
+Behind it is Saigon Phở.
 University Blvd hosts a variety of restaurants and coffee shops, you're sure to find something to enjoy!

 10- to 15-minute walk